hegde-atri/meetingBooking/README.md

 - Think of the solution for the problem before you start to code.
 - Planned coding, as in code in the right order so that testing is smoother.
 - With no project plan, the project gets very sluggish after a few days.
+- Planning and then coding = 1000x faster.